-- a. reviewing any technological advances in the reduction or mitigation of discharges to air - b. from the site, and the costs and benefits of these advantages; and - c. detailing an inventory of the discharges to air from the site of such contaminants as the General manager may from time to time specify following consultation with the consent holder; and - d. detailing any measures that have been taken by the consent holder to improve the energy efficiency of the site's activities and processes; and - e. addressing any other issue relevant to the minimisation or mitigation of discharges of contaminants to air from the site that the General Manager, Taranaki Regional Council, considers should be included.
+- a. reviewing any technological advances in the reduction or mitigation of discharges to air from the site, and the costs and benefits of these advantages; and - b. detailing an inventory of the discharges to air from the site of such contaminants as the General manager may from time to time specify following consultation with the consent holder; and - c. detailing any measures that have been taken by the consent holder to improve the energy efficiency of the site's activities and processes; and - d. addressing any other issue relevant to the minimisation or mitigation of discharges of contaminants to air from the site that the General Manager, Taranaki Regional Council, considers should be included.

 Such reports have been provided in 1999, 2002, 2005, 2009, 2011 and 2014.
 The latest report was received on the 13 September 2017 and accepted by the Council.
+The next report is due for submission in 2020.